 Figure 6.34.
-Year-to-year changes in copper price, unrefined copper export prices, exported quantities and export earnings of Chile
+Year-to-year changes in copper prices, unrefined copper export prices, exported quantities, and export earnings of Chile

 Figure 6.35.
-Year-to-year changes in copper price, unrefined copper export prices, exported quantities and export earnings of Peru
+Year-to-year changes in copper prices, unrefined copper export prices, exported quantities, and export earnings of Peru

 Figure 6.36.
-Year-to-year changes in copper price, unrefined copper export prices, exported quantities and export earnings of DR Congo
+Year-to-year changes in copper prices, unrefined copper export prices, exported quantities, and export earnings of DR Congo

-675. In general, a decrease in metal prices leads to a decrease in export prices and export earnings, and in the opposite, an increase in prices leads to an increase in export prices.
-However, increase of export price never leads to the same rate of increase of export earnings, for example, in Chile in 2010 export price rose by 57 %, while the rise of export earnings was 46 %, or in Peru in 2010 export price rose by 34 %, while the rise of export earnings (in 2011, 2013 and 2017 in Peru), and in the opposite decrease of export price sometimes was associated with the rise of export earnings (in 2012-2013 in Chile, in 2015 in Peru).
-During some periods of high metal prices, even the decrease in exported volumes could be associated with the increase of export price, like in 2017 in DR Congo and in 2010 in Chile, and in 2010-2011 in Peru.
+675. In general, a decrease in metal prices leads to a decrease in export prices and export earnings, and conversely, an increase in prices leads to an increase in export prices.
+However, an increase of export prices never leads to the same rate of increase of export earnings, for example, in Chile in 2010 export prices rose by 57 per cent while the rise of export earnings was 46 per cent, and in Peru in 2010 export prices rose by 34 per cent while the rise of export earnings was 20 per cent.
+In some years, the increase of export price was consistent with the decrease of export earnings (in 2011, 2013, and 2017 in Peru), while conversely a decrease of export price sometimes was associated with a rise of export earnings (in 2012-2013 in Chile and in 2015 in Peru).
+During some periods of high metal prices, even the decrease in exported volumes could be associated with the increase of export prices, like in 2017 in DR Congo, in 2010 in Chile, and in 2010-2011 in Peru.

-676. It worth reminding that export data has many uncertainties, and cannot be considered as absolute true information.
+676. It worth remembering that export data has many uncertainties, and cannot be considered as absolute true information.
 That is why some extreme changes, like on the graph for Peru for copper mattes, may be the result of mistakes in the data.